 - The course instructor will decide whether the suspected violation(s) occurred based on available evidence.
-At this stage, instructors are encouraged to consult with the department's designated Academic Integrity Liaison, department/program head, the college dean's office or the Office of Community Standards and Integrity regarding the nature of the suspected violation(s), the nature of the evidence related to the alleged violation(s), and the range of outcomes under consideration. - 2.
+At this stage, instructors are encouraged to consult with the department's designated academic integrity liaison, department/program head, the college dean's office or the Office of Community Responsibility regarding the nature of the suspected violation(s), the nature of the evidence related to the alleged violation(s), and the range of outcomes under consideration. - 2.
 When assessing responsibility for an academic integrity violation, the course instructor should apply a preponderance of the evidence standard.
 A preponderance of the evidence means that the course instructor has determined that it is more likely than not that the student has violated the University Policy on Academic Integrity. - 3.
 If the course instructor concludes that the student is responsible for the alleged violation(s), the course instructor should determine an outcome.
-The most severe outcome that can be assessed at this level of review and action is course failure although the instructors and/or department heads may recommend additional outcomes for consideration during second-level review, decision, and action.
+The most severe outcome that can be assessed at this level of review and action is course failure although the instructors and/or department heads may recommend additional outcomes for consideration during an Academic Review Meeting.

-- 4. Students who have pending or documented academic disciplinary action may not drop or withdraw from the course in question.
-In rare circumstances, the course instructor may provide explicit approval to drop the course.
-Students who drop the course without the proper permission will be manually re-enrolled in the course and further outcomes may result. - 5.
-Students who have pending or documented academic disciplinary action may not change a course to P/NP (including the use of a voucher)
+4. Students who have pending or documented academic integrity actions may not drop the course in question (including the use of a voucher).
+Students who drop the course will be manually re-enrolled in the course and further outcomes may result.